 Vik joined NRCan from the MaRS Discovery District, a technology start-up accelerator in Toronto, where he was a Senior Technical Advisor of Applied Artificial Intelligence.
 Prior to that, he held progressively strategic positions in leading software enterprises including Oracle, SAP and Open Text.

 Ivan Rincon, B. Eng., MBA, CISA, PMP, PgMP is a professional project and program manager with 30 years of experience.
 Mr. Rincon has worked for large organizations like IBM, HP, and EDS, as well as an independent consultant.
 Recently, Mr. Rincon oversaw initiatives related to telecommunications, emergency management, public safety and environmental research.
-Currently, he is Executive Director for the Ministry of Citizens’ Services in British Columbia, Canada, where oversees projects related to connectivity and emergency management and public safety communications.
+Currently, he is Director for the Ministry of Transportation and Infrastructure in British Columbia, Canada, where oversees the portfolio of Applications and IT Services for internal and external clients.